 It is possible to get an expedited travel document if you need to travel because of an emergency.
 USCIS issues emergency travel documents in situations like the death or sudden illness of a family member abroad.
 If you find yourself in this situation, you can make an appointment with your local USCIS office.
 You should bring your completed I-131, two passport photos, and evidence to prove that you have an urgent need to travel.
 This evidence might be a death certificate, medical records, or a signed letter from your family member’s doctor.
 There is no additional fee for an emergency travel document.

 Planning your trip

-The travel document usually arrives within 90 days after you submit your application.
-(But again, note that this processing time may be on the rise, to as much as 150 days; see details here.)
+The travel document usually arrives within 150 days (sometimes longer) after submitting your application.
 You can’t leave the country until you have your approved travel document in hand, so you should expect to spend the 3–5 months after submitting your green card application in the United States.